Germany entry requirements for Luxembourg passport holders

 |---|---|---|

-| Return or onward ticket Proof of departure from Schengen area | Immigration officers at German airports routinely ask for a return or onward ticket showing you'll leave the Schengen zone within 90 days.
+| Return or onward ticket Proof of departure from Schengen area | Immigration officers at German airports routinely ask for a return or onward ticket showing you leave the Schengen zone within 90 days.
 Have a printed or digital copy ready. | Required |

-| Proof of accommodation Hotel booking or host invitation | Carry a hotel confirmation, hostel booking, or an invitation letter from your host in Germany.
-Officers rarely ask, but having it avoids delays. | Recommended |
+| Proof of accommodation Hotel booking or host invitation | Keep a copy of your hotel reservation, hostel booking, or an invitation letter from your host in Germany.
+Officers rarely ask for it, but having it avoids delays. | Recommended |

 What happens at the border